-You’ll have a few options of things to choose about your character – what their job is, how well-known they are, an interesting rumour about them, and so on.
+You’ll decide a few things about your character – what their job is, how well-known they are, what they’re hoping to gain from being at the tavern, and so on.
 There’ll be a performer present to help with any questions and fleshing them out a little!
-You’ll likely find out more about your character during the evening – it’s led a lot by what’s fun for you to role-play!
+You’ll likely find out more about your character during the evening – it’s led a lot by what’s fun for you to role-play.

 Is this like immersive theatre?

-The Shield & Torch is very different to the kind of immersive theatre where you can freely move around a beautiful set and watch stories unfold; it’s got a little more in common with the kind of immersive theatre where you’re getting stuck in, making decisions and affecting what happens.
+The Shield & Torch is very different to the kind of immersive theatre where you move around a world and watch stories unfold; it’s got a little more in common with the kind of immersive theatre where you’re getting stuck in, making decisions and affecting what happens.

 However, the big difference is that The Shield & Torch is a lot more freeform than most immersive theatre; performers aren’t making sure events happen or working to a ready-made structure (they’re there to help you discover what stories you want to tell, and then tell them!).
-The focus is what comes out of everyone playing out what their character wants to do.
+There’s no pre-planned ‘A-plot’ – it’s all about what comes out of the combination of characters people play on the night.